 Additional Panelists TBA

-Join us as we explore the biggest, most controversial, and sometimes the surprising political issues with expert commentary by panelists who are smart, are civil, and have a good sense of humor.
+For the day after Election Day, join us as we explore the biggest, most controversial, and sometimes the surprising political issues with expert commentary by panelists who are smart, are civil, and have a good sense of humor.
 Join our panelists for informative and engaging commentary on political and other major news, audience discussion of the week’s events, and our live news quiz!